COVID-19 Policies & Procedures

 Non-Pharmaceutical Interventions

 • Whenever feasible, activities will be held outside to limit possible transmission of COVID-19 and any other transmissible disease.
-There are likely to be times when participants are inside, especially for campers attending one of our sleep-away camps (Overnight Camp and One Mission’s Sibling Retreat), in which campers share rooms with other participants.
+There are likely to be times when participants are inside, especially for campers attending Overnight Camp or Sibling Camp, in which campers share rooms with other participants.

 • As always, we will continue to encourage frequent and thorough hand-washing, increased ventilation, and cleaning of surfaces to reduce risk of all transmissible illnesses.